Stargard Gubiński

-Stargard Gubiński is a village in the administrative district of Gmina Gubin, within Krosno Odrzańskie County, Lubusz Voivodeship, in western Poland, close to the German border.
+Stargard Gubiński (Stargardt; Stary Grod) is a village in the administrative district of Gmina Gubin, within Krosno County, Lubusz Voivodeship, in western Poland, close to the German border.

 Etymology

 The name Stargard stands for old town, old city, or old fortification.
 It's a combination of Slavic terms stari (old) and gard (town/city/fortification).
 The adjective Gubiński was added after the nearby town of Gubin, to distinguish it from other settlements of the same name.